 FAQ About Printer Pinging

-Here are the most common questions asked by Windows and Mac Users regarding pinging printers.
+Here are the most common questions Windows and Mac Users ask regarding pinging printers.

 Why ping a printer?

 A ping test helps in testing network connectivity.
-To conduct this testing, you will need access to the printer’s IP address.
+You will need access to the printer’s IP address to conduct this testing.
 Get the IP address by printing a configuration report if required.

 How to find an IP address?